noahgibbs/self_conscious_dgd/37_ArraysMappings.md

 $5 = ([ "a":2 ])
 ```

-Note that both integers and strings are working fine here as keys for a mapping.
-You can use all sorts of DGD objects as keys, but strings and integers are often the easiest and best choices.
+Note that both integers and strings work fine here as keys for a mapping.
+You can use all sorts of DGD objects as keys but strings and integers are often the easiest and best choices.

 ## Writing Types